Andreas Martinsen: Playing career

-With his breakout performance garnering NHL interest, Martinsen was announced to have signed a one-year, two-way entry-level contract with the Colorado Avalanche on 15 May 2015.
+With his breakout performance garnering NHL interest, Martinsen signed a one-year, two-way entry-level contract with the Colorado Avalanche on 15 May 2015.
 After attending the Avalanche September training camp, Martinsen was reassigned to begin the 2015–16 season with American Hockey League affiliate, the San Antonio Rampage.
 After 9 games with the Rampage, Martinsen was recalled to provide a physical presence to Colorado on 9 November 2015.
 Martinsen made his NHL debut the following day in a 4-0 victory over the Philadelphia Flyers.
 He became the third Norwegian player to appear with the Avalanche and just the 8th to reach the NHL.
 In his 6th game with the Avalanche, Martinsen recorded his first NHL goal in a 7-3 defeat to the Washington Capitals on 21 November 2015.
 Martinsen remained primarily with Colorado for the remainder of the season, appearing in 55 games for 11 points and finished the year leading all NHL rookies in hits-per-game.

-On 24 June 2016, Martinsen agreed as a restricted free agent to sign a one-year, one-way contract extension with the Avalanche.
-In the 2016–17 season, Martinsen made the opening night roster, solidifying his role as a physical checking forward on the fourth-line.
+On 24 June 2016, Martinsen agreed as a restricted free agent to a one-year, one-way contract extension with the Avalanche.
+In the 2016–17 season, Martinsen made the opening night roster, solidifying his role as a physical checking forward on the fourth line.
 He appeared in his 100th career NHL game in a 4-1 defeat to the Pittsburgh Penguins on 9 February 2017.
-With the Avalanche in the midst of their worst season in franchise history in Colorado, Martinsen matched his previous years tally of 55 games before he was dealt at the NHL trade deadline to the Montreal Canadiens in exchange for Sven Andrighetto on 1 March 2017.
-He became the first Norwegian to be involved in a NHL trade at the deadline.
+With the Avalanche in the midst of their worst season in franchise history in Colorado, Martinsen matched his previous year's tally of 55 games before he was dealt at the NHL trade deadline to the Montreal Canadiens in exchange for Sven Andrighetto on 1 March 2017.
+He became the first Norwegian to be involved in an NHL trade at the deadline.
 Martinsen played out the season with the Canadiens, going scoreless in 9 regular season games and 2 playoff games.